Joint Modelling RCT Workshop

 How to register

-Please note, this workshop is free to attend, but places are limited to 15 and must be reserved in advance via EventBrite platform.
+Please note, this workshop is free to attend, but places are limited to 15 and must be reserved in advance.
+This workshop is now closed.

 - The workshop will take place in at the Foresight Centre at the University of Liverpool Campus, address The Foresight Centre, 1 Brownlow Street, Liverpool, L69 3GL.
 This is within easy reach of Liverpool Lime Street station, as shown on the Liverpool University Map as building 359 in gridsquare C10.